Selection and Ordering Policies for Hiring Pipelines via Linear Programming: ProbeTop-k Problem

-To analyze the algorithm let $Y_i$ be the indicator that candidate $i$ is included in the list of candidates to receive an interview.
+To analyze the algorithm let $Y_i$ be the indicator that applicant $i$ is included in the list of applicants to receive an interview.
 Let $Q_{ij}$ be the indicator of $V_i = r_j$.
-Let $P_i$ be the indicator that candidate $i$ would be hired if she was interviewed while still having unfilled positions.
-We colloquially refer to this event as candidate $i$ `making the cut'.
+Let $P_i$ be the indicator that applicant $i$ would be hired if they were interviewed while still having unfilled positions.
+We colloquially refer to this event as $i$ `making the cut'.
 We have

-Define $Z_i = Y_i \cdot P_i$ as the indicator that $i$ is included in the list of candidates to receive an interview and that the algorithm would respond with a hire decision upon revealing $i$'s value.
-Note that $Y_i$ is necessarily independent of $P_i$.
-Let $N_{i-1} = \sum_{\ell=1}^{i-1} Z_{\ell}$ be the number of candidates that are interviewed before candidate $i$ that would be hired if there are still positions available.
+Define $Z_i = Y_i \cdot P_i$ as the indicator that $i$ is included in the list of applicants to receive an interview and {that $i$ makes the cut.} Note that $Y_i$ is independent of $P_i$.
+Let $N_{i-1} = \sum_{\ell=1}^{i-1} Z_{\ell}$ be the number of applicants that are interviewed before applicant $i$ that would be hired if there are still positions available.
 We can therefore write the (random) reward of our algorithm as $\sum_{i} V_i \Ind\{N_{i-1} < k\} Z_i $.
-The following Lemma allows us to write the expected reward of $\ALG_\ptk$ in a way that will allow us to relate it to weighted rank functions of $k$-uniform matroids. \begin{lemma} For any $I\in \I_{\ptk}$, $R_{\ALG_{\ptk}}(I) = \sum_{i=1}^n v_i \E(\Ind\{N_{i-1} < k\}Z_i)$. \end{lemma} Since the candidates are labeled such that $v_1\geq v_2 \geq \cdots \geq v_n$, \Cref{lem:seq_exp_alg} implies that our algorithm has the same expected reward as an algorithm that would first sample $Z_i = Y_i P_i$ for all candidates and then collect the $k$ highest values $v_i$ among those candidates with $Z_i=1$.
+The following lemma allows us to write the expected reward of $\ALG_\ptk$ in a way that will allow us to relate it to weighted rank functions of $k$-uniform matroids. \begin{lemma} For any $I\in \I_{\ptk}$, we have $R_{\ALG_{\ptk}}(I) = \sum_{i=1}^n v_i \E(\Ind\{N_{i-1} < k\}Z_i)$. \end{lemma} {The proof of this lemma is deferred to \Cref{sec:seq_exp_alg_pf}.} Since the applicants are labeled such that $v_1\geq v_2 \geq \cdots \geq v_n$, \Cref{lem:seq_exp_alg} implies that our algorithm has the same expected reward as an algorithm that would first sample $Z_i = Y_i P_i$ for all applicants and then collect the $k$ highest values $v_i$ among those applicants with $Z_i=1$.
 This interpretation is only possible because $\ALG_\ptk$ is committed.
 The same expressions can be derived for an algorithm that instead of sampling $Y_i$ using DR, samples $\Tilde{Y}_i$ with the same marginal probabilities as $Y_i$, but independently.
-These expressions are useful for showing that our algorithm outperforms a \textit{hypothetical algorithm that decides to interview each candidate $i$ using the independent indicators $\Tilde{Y}_i$ instead of the correlated indicators $Y_i$, potentially interviewing $T+1$ candidates.
-The correlation induced by the constraint of $T$ interviews on the actual algorithm only works in our favor.}
+These expressions are useful for showing that our algorithm outperforms a \textit{hypothetical algorithm} that decides to interview each applicant $i$ using the independent indicators $\Tilde{Y}_i$ instead of the correlated indicators $Y_i$, potentially interviewing $T+1$ applicants.
+The correlation induced by the constraint of $T$ interviews on the actual algorithm only works in our favor.